xWacob/Odin-RPS/README.md

 # Odin-RPS
 This project is the first javascript code written from scratch.
 I have written in languages with this type of logic before many times so I am sure it will not be too hard for me to do.
 But, I must give it my best attempt as it is still new to me in general.

+UPDATE: I have now completed the main ideas of this project and have a much better understanding of what to do in projects like these but I am far from an expert, and that is ok!
+I am still learning the git system and the proper time to commit and what to commit, which I am sure I will improve upon as I do more projects.
+This was far from perfect but it is something I did all on my own which I can be proud of.